X-LANCE/Mobile-Env/docs/other-tools-en.md

 1. `<step>.textproto.template`, the template of a small task step.
 2. `<step>-<stepname>.conf`, the configuration for the instantiation of the template.
-This is used th instantiate the definition of a small task step, which is called a `task token`.
+This is used to instantiate the definition of a small task step, which is called a `task token`.
 3. `<taskname>.task`, The configuration for the combination of task tokens indicating how to form the final multi-step task with the task tokens.